-This Modified Presiding Officer's Decision finds that Southern California Gas Company spent ratepayer funds on activities that misaligned with the California Public Utilities Commission's intent for energy efficiency codes and standards advocacy, with respect to 2014-2017 energy codes and standards advocacy activities and activities involving local governments' adoption of reach codes.
-This decision does not order a financial penalty, but does direct Southern California Gas Company to refund ratepayer expenditures and associated shareholder incentives, and orders remedies for appreciable harm to the regulatory process caused by Southern California Gas Company's conduct.
+This Decision Different finds that Southern California Gas Company spent ratepayer funds on activities that misaligned with the California Public Utilities Commission's directions for energy efficiency codes and standards advocacy with respect to 2014-2017 energy codes and standards advocacy activities and activities involving local governments' adoption of reach codes in violation of Public Utilities Code, Section 451.
+This Decision Different directs Southern California Gas Company to refund ratepayer expenditures and associated shareholder incentives, orders equitable remedies for appreciable harm to the regulatory process caused by Southern California Gas Company's conduct, and imposes financial penalties against Southern California Gas Company in the amount of \$150,000.